 There are usually hundreds of decisions a couple needs to make in divorce proceedings.
 These decisions will impact them for years to come.
 Therefore, they need to focus on the big decisions that will have the greatest impact on their lives.
 They need to avoid delaying the proceedings over trivial matters that mean nothing in the long run.

 Build a support group

 While an individual needs to get finances in order, he or she also needs to take steps to safeguard mental health.
 This involves having a close group of friends a person can talk to when he or she starts feeling down.
-It is also important to take time away from court to focus on enjoyable or relaxing activities.
-With the proper self-care, there is a greater likelihood spouses will be more able to keep things in perspective and set aside emotions at the negotiation table and before the judge.
+It is also important to take time away from the court to focus on enjoyable or relaxing activities.
+With the proper self-care, there are greater likelihood spouses will be more able to keep things in perspective and set aside emotions at the negotiation table and before the judge.